polin2/webdev-labs/reflection.md

 - Everything was explained well.
 There was a lot of content covered, but I can't think of anything I wish was explained better.

-- I think it would've been nice if there was an easier form exercise - either in addition to this one or instead, do it because this one felt like jumping into the deep end.
+- I think it would've been nice if there was an easier form exercise - either in addition to this one or instead, do it because this one felt like jumping into the deep end at least for me.

 ### Accessibility